themysticsavages/cloudbot-discord/readme.md

 *Note: You need BeautifulSoup and requests to run webscraper.
 Install BeautifulSoup with `python -m pip install bs4` and requests with `python -m pip install requests`.*

 ```
-- filereserve : A detector for Windows that detects if you are using device names like con, aux, etc.
+- filereserve : A name detector that detects if you are using device names like con, aux, etc.
 ```

 ```
-- asciitext : A small Python script which converts text to ASCII.
-Converting ASCII to text needs work.
+- asciitext : A small Python script which converts text to ASCII and back.
 ```

 ## Recently added features